 Multi-band horizontal loop antenna

 This 10 - 160 meter tuned horizontal loop antenna is fed with 450 ohm ladder line all the way into the ham shack to an Palstar AT1500BAL balanced line antenna tuner.
 The above graphic depicts the overall layout of this loop antenna cut to one wavelength long on the lowest operating frequency (160 meters).
-The mean height of the loop above ground is about 50 ft.
-The loop is suspended from from four corners by black dacron halyard strung over the top of four adjacent trees as shown above.
+The mean height of the loop above ground is about 65 ft.
+The loop is suspended from from five points by dacron (or nylon) halyard strung over the top of five adjacent trees as shown above.

 - Total length of loop is 558 ft.
 (1005 ÷ 1.8 MHz)

-- About 85 ft of 450 ohm ladder line (shown at E above) running from the tuner in the shack to the antenna's feed point.
+- About 85 ft of 450 ohm ladder line running from the tuner in the shack to the loop antenna's feed point.

-Below photos show some of the general details of the loop:
+The photos below show some of the general details of the loop:

 A - Method used to bring 450 ohm feed line into the shack consisting of a painted 1 x 6 board cut to the window's width.
 The feed line passes through a slot.
 Clear silicon sealant was used throughout.

-B - One of two corner loop suspension points consisting of nylon pulley attached to nylon halyard.
+B - Loop suspension attachment points consisting of nylon pulley attached to dacron halyard.